Pentecontad calendar: Overview

 In Akkadian, the pentecontad calendar was known as hamšâtum and the period of fifteen days at the end of the year was known to Babylonians as shappatum.

 Each fifty-day period was made up of seven weeks of seven days and seven Sabbaths, with an extra fiftieth day, known as the atzeret.

 Used extensively by the various Canaanite tribes of Palestine, the calendar was also thought to have been used by the Israelites until the official adoption of a new type of solar calendar system by Solomon.

-The liturgical calendar of the Essenes at Qumran was a pentecontad calendar, marked by festivals on the last day of each fifty-day period such as the Feast of New Wine, the Feast of Oil, and the Feast of New Wheat.

 Philo expressly connected the "unequalled virtues" of the pentecontad calendar with the Pythagorean theorem, further describing the number fifty as the "perfect expression of the right-angled triangle, the supreme principle of production in the world, and the 'holiest' of numbers".

 Tawfiq Canaan (1882–1964) described the use of such a calendar among Palestinians in southern Palestine, as did his contemporary Gustaf Dalman, who wrote of the practices of Muslim agriculturalists who used Christian designations for the fiftieth day, "which in turn overlaid far more ancient agricultural practices: grape-watching, grape-pressing, sowing, etc."

 Julian Morgenstern argued that the calendar of the Book of Jubilees has ancient origins as a somewhat modified survival of the pentecontad calendar.

+At Qumran

+Several different calendars are reflected in the Qumran calendrical texts, some of which were used by the Essenes at Qumran.
+Their year was marked by festivals such as the Feast of New Wine, the Feast of Oil, and the Feast of New Wheat.
+But rather than a pentecontad calendar, with its fifty-day period, the Qumran texts mostly refer to a 364-day calendar tradition that divides the year into four quarters of three months each.
+Nevertheless, the pentecontad calendar is reflected in some Qumran texts such as the Temple Scroll (11Q19 13-29).

+In the Temple Scroll's pentecontad calendar, the year was divided into seven fifty-day periods, each marked by an agricultural festival.
+The offering of firstfruits of the harvest at the Temple was connected with this.

+Several other texts at Qumran have been found to contain pentecontad calendars.
+Among them are 11Q20 1–6, 4Q325, and 4Q365.